 Testing Results

 On to the important part, results from our tests.
-Intake upgrades generally
+Intake upgrades generally are subject to a decent amount of speculation, because of the outrageous claims often made by component manufacturers.

 We left off last time with an explanation of our intentions with this intake system and some initial design work to create an induction route to our planned airbox.
 Now it was time to finish designing this intake system so that testing could be conducted.